Terry Fox: Early life and cancer

 On November 12, 1976, Fox was driving to the family home in Port Coquitlam when he was distracted by nearby bridge construction and crashed into the back of a pickup truck.
-Fox injured his right knee in the crash and felt pain in December, but chose to ignore it until the end of basketball season.
+He injured his right knee in the crash and felt pain in December, but did not seek treatment until the end of basketball season.
 By March 1977, the pain had intensified and he went to a hospital, where he was diagnosed with osteosarcoma, a form of cancer that often starts near the knees.
-Fox believed his car accident weakened his knee and left it vulnerable to the disease, though his doctors argued there was no connection.
-He was told that his leg had to be amputated, he would require chemotherapy treatment, and that recent medical advances meant he had a 50-percent chance of survival.
-Fox learned that two years before, the figure would have been only 15 percent; the improvement in survival rates impressed on him the value of cancer research.
+He believed his car accident weakened his knee and left it vulnerable to the disease, though his doctors argued there was no connection.
+He was told that his leg had to be amputated, he would require chemotherapy treatment, and that recent medical advances meant he had a 50 per cent chance of survival.
+He learned that two years before, the figure would have been only 15 per cent; the improvement in survival rates impressed on him the value of cancer research.
 With the help of an artificial leg, Fox was walking three weeks after the amputation.
-Doctors were impressed with Fox's positive outlook, stating it contributed to his rapid recovery.
-Fox endured sixteen months of chemotherapy and found the time he spent in the British Columbia Cancer Control Agency facility difficult as he watched fellow cancer patients suffer and die from the disease.
+Doctors were impressed with his positive outlook, saying it contributed to his rapid recovery.
+He underwent sixteen months of chemotherapy, and found the time he spent in the British Columbia Cancer Control Agency facility difficult as he watched fellow cancer patients suffer and die from the disease.

 In the summer of 1977, Rick Hansen, working with the Canadian Wheelchair Sports Association, invited Fox to try out for his wheelchair basketball team.
-Although he was undergoing chemotherapy treatments at the time, Fox's energy impressed Hansen.
-Less than two months after learning how to play the sport, Fox was named a member of the team for the national championship in Edmonton.
+Less than two months after learning how to play the sport, he was named a member of the team for the national championship in Edmonton, Alberta.
 He won three national titles with the team, and was named an all-star by the North American Wheelchair Basketball Association in 1980.